 So there is no authorized JIS (Japanese Industrial Standard) manufacturer now, and we therefore cannot print "JIS" mark on our screwdrivers.

-Allowing for the dodgy translation, it seems that what is being explained here is that Vessel are no longer accredited to JIS manufacturing standards (they now comply with the globally recognised ISO 9001 standards), and this is why they no longer include JIS product certification mark on their products.
+Allowing for the dodgy translation, it seems that what is being explained here is that while Vessel continues to follow the JIS standards for crosspoint screwdrivers, they are no longer accredited to JIS manufacturing standards (they now comply with the globally recognised ISO 9001 standard instead), and this is why they no longer include JIS product certification mark on their products.

 It is also not true that the JIS standards for screwdrivers and screws are obsolete - the standards are still live - although, as we shall see, it is true that they are now largely harmonised with international standards.